 Let's talk about how to build wealth in your 30s!
 So you’ve spent your 20s establishing your career, becoming financially independent from your parents, and slowly paying down student loan debt.
 While your focus may be far from thinking about retirement, your 30s are a great time to build wealth.

 Building wealth can start as soon as you get that very first paycheck while in high school.
 However, most of us don’t start thinking about building wealth until we are established in our careers and are offered a workplace-sponsored retirement account like a 401k.

 Now that you’re in your 30s, it’s time to level up your finances.
-You’ve left your 20s behind, here are a few steps to take as you build wealth in yours 30s.
+You’ve left your 20s behind, here are a few steps to take as you build wealth in your 30s.

 Define wealth for yourself as you plan out how to build wealth in your 30s

 Before you learn how to build wealth in your 30s define it.
 What would a wealthy life look like?
-How would it affect your relationships, your mental, emotional and physical health?
+How would it affect your relationships, and your mental, emotional, and physical health?

 Create a plan for your goals

 During this decade of your life, there are so many things you might be thinking about, including homeownership, getting married, and possibly starting a family.
 Start by making a list of the things you wish to purchase or experience that require money.